coder/docs/workspaces/getting-started.md

 - **Turning off**: Your workspace is turning off
 - **Unknown**: Your workspace is in an unknown state
 - **Initializing**: The container is initializing
-- **Decommissioned**: Your workspace is being deleted, and compute resources are being released.
+- **Deleting**: Your workspace is being deleted, and compute resources are being released.

 ### Advanced